ballerburg9005/Qodot-new-map-parser/README.md

 *However, you can still load Xonotic and Quake 3 maps with this repository if you follow those steps.*

+The same method can also be used with mainline Qodot, if you put a simple "try .. catch" inside the map parser, so it will not die when parsing patches.
+However, since the upstream Qodot has no patch support, the results might be too poor with the majority of maps to be playable.
+With this project you will get quite passable results mostly.

 # making it work

 1. If you only have a .bsp, use q3map2 to convert to .map like so (-game parameter is not ultimately necessary):